fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 ### Consistent user interface with theming

 Let's stick with the concept of styling but with a bit wider perspective.
 Most of us have used a multitude of different applications and might agree that one trait that makes a good user interface is <i>consistency</i>.
-This means that the appearance of user interface components such as their font size, font family and color follow a consistent pattern.
-To achieve this we have somehow <i>parametrize</i> the values of different style properties.
+This means that the appearance of user interface components such as their font size, font family and color follows a consistent pattern.
+To achieve this we have to somehow <i>parametrize</i> the values of different style properties.
 This method is commonly known as <i>theming</i>.

 Users of popular user interface libraries such as [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/theming/) and [Material UI](https://material-ui.com/customization/theming/) might already be quite familiar with theming.
 Even though the theming implementations differ the main idea is always to use variables such as <em>colors.primary</em> instead of ["magic numbers"](<https://en.wikipedia.org/wiki/Magic_number_(programming)>) such as <em>#0366d6</em> when defining styles.
 This leads to increased consistency and flexibility.

 Let's see how theming could work in practice in our application.
 We will be using a lot of text with different variations, such as different font sizes and colors.
-Because React Native does not support global styles we should create our own <em>Text</em> component to keep the textual content consistent.
+Because React Native does not support global styles, we should create our own <em>Text</em> component to keep the textual content consistent.
 Let's get started by adding the following theme configuration object in a <i>theme.js</i> file in the <i>src</i> directory:

 ```javascript
 const theme = {